bcbio/bcbio-nextgen/scripts/ansible/README.md

     security_group: bcbio_cluster_sg
     keypair: kunkel-keypair
     iam_role: bcbio_full_s3_access
+    region: us-east-1

 With this in place you can launch your instance with:

     ansible-playbook -vvv launch_aws.yaml

 This creates the instance, attaches the data volume, mounts the volume as `/mnt/work` and installs basic system tools for running.
+On the first run for a new data volume, this will not work cleanly since the filesystem is not prepared and can't be mounted.
+The machine will be setup and you should ssh in and follow the instructions below in 'Running bcbio' to create an ext4 filesystem on the attached disk.
+Subsequent restarts with the same attached disk will then work without any manual steps.

 Get the Public DNS name of the created machine with:

     saws> aws ec2 describe-instances | grep Public